Age of electric: Why Ontario rinks are slowly ditching their old ice resurfacers | CBC News

 For Fleury, improving air quality and reducing the carbon footprint outweigh any potential risks.
 As for Decouto, he's just happy the electric machines operate largely like the old ones.

 "I wasn't sure what to expect, to be honest," he said.
-"I was delighted to find out that it was was very similar."
+"I was delighted to find out that it was very similar."

 Comments